 Living in an old silo sounds like a pretty unusual thing to do but, when you think about it, it’s also quite exciting.
 Of course, the idea here is to completely remodel the silo and to basically transform it into a tiny and very cozy home.
 As it turns out, that’s entirely possible, as demonstrated by this 340 square foot desert oasis from Phoenix, Arizona.

-Designed by Ron Shenkin Architecture this timber cabins are located on the northern coast on Israel and serve as holiday retreats to those seeking to enjoy a few days in a beautiful and tranquil environment, away from their busy everyday lifestyle.
+Designed by Ron Shenkin Architecture, these timber cabins are located on the northern coast of Israel and serve as holiday retreats to those seeking to enjoy a few days in a beautiful and tranquil environment, away from their busy everyday lifestyle.
 The bungalows were built with horizontal timber slats and each features a lovely small pergola sheltered inside the frame.